chrisdickinson/ormnomnom/docs/making-queries.md

 ```

 There's a lot more available to work with — be sure to check out
-the [complete list of clause operations][ref-clause-operations], and the
+the [complete list of clause relations][ref-clause-relations], and the
 [`QuerySet` reference docs][ref-queryset] for more information.

 ## Materializing QuerySets